home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 ### hass.services.async_remove

-When registering a services from a thread other than the event loop thread, instead use `hass.services.remove`
+When removing a services from a thread other than the event loop thread, instead use `hass.services.remove`